sashavoit-zz/JShell/README.md

 # Installation

 This is a Maven project.
-To install and run the application (assuming Maven is installed) open any folder and type
+To install and run the application (assuming Maven is installed) open terminal at any folder and type

 ```console
 foo@bar:~$ git clone https://github.com/sashavoit/JShell